gunjanthesystem/ActivRec/ReadMe.md

 		- Data to read is expected in *./dataToRead/*
 		- Output files are written to *./dataWritten/*
 	- for controlling verbosity of output and files to write in *org.activity.constants.VerbosityConstants*

+3. Pre-process data and store in *./dataToRead/*.

-3. Execute *org.activity.controller.SuperController* via setting build.gradle and executing*gradle run*.
+4. Execute *org.activity.controller.SuperController* via setting build.gradle and executing *gradle run*.

 For running the Python-based baselines:

 - Use *./BaselinesInPython/PythonBaselinesFromSarsTutorial.py*
    (See https://github.com/mquad/sars_tutorial/ for Python-related initial setup.)